Tamra, Jezreel Valley: British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Thamra showed a population of 104, all Muslims, increasing in the 1931 census to 193, still all Muslims, in a total of 34 houses.

 In the 1945 statistics Tamra had 240 inhabitants, 160 Arabs and 80 Jews, with a total of 9,436 dunams of land, according to an official land and population survey.
 Of this, 27 dunams were plantations and irrigable land, 9,090 dunams were used for cereals, while 6 dunams were built-up land.

-State of Israel
+Israel

 Tamra became part of the State of Israel upon its foundation in 1948.